Building the Brooklyn Waterfront Greenway

 BGI also maintains three sites through New York State’s Adopt-a-Highway program.

 Green Spaces Along the Greenway

-Brooklyn Greenway Initiative is working on the creation of new green spaces adjacent to the Greenway, including the Naval Cemetery Landscape and Columbia Waterfront Park.
+Brooklyn Greenway Initiative is working on the creation of new green spaces adjacent to the Greenway, including the Naval Cemetery Landscape.

 The Naval Cemetery Landscape is a 1.7 acre site developed in partnership with the Brooklyn Navy Yard Development Corporation.
 The design is for a landscape of native plants beneficial to pollinators such as bees, moths and butterflies.
 Ground breaking took place in 2015 and the site opened in 2016.

 BGI seeks opportunities to create additional open spaces along the greenway route in order to provide opportunities for envelopment in nature and relief from the built environment.
 BGI’s open space development emphasizes the restoration of native plant communities that provide habitat and food sources for pollinators and birds.